Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Conclusion

-Global optimization enhances image quality but is computationally intensive due to gradient backpropagation complexity.
-In the Stable Diffusion model, early denoising stages shape image layout and structure, and the impact of optimization diminishes later on in our model.
-To improve efficiency, we propose focusing optimization on the early stages of denoising, accelerating high-resolution panorama generation without sacrificing quality, and reducing computational demands for practical use.
-Consequently, we limit optimization to the initial denoising stages, applying gradient optimization during the time interval $t:T\rightarrow\tau$ and halting it during $t:\tau\rightarrow0$, where $T$ represents the total timestep of the diffusion scheduler.

-Fig \ref{fig:6} illustrates the impact of the parameter $\tau$ on the spatial layout of high-resolution images.
-The observations indicate that image layout improves significantly with increasing $\tau$ during the early denoising stages and then stabilizes in the later stages.
-Although optimization speed varies depending on the prompt, layout optimization generally achieves the best results when $\tau$ is set to $7/10T$, after which further improvements become negligible.

-\section{5\quad Conclusion}
+\section{Conclusion}

-The Multi-Scale Diffusion module is a versatile, integrable component that enhances image generation models' capacity to produce high-resolution panoramic images.
-Operating across multiple resolution levels, it leverages information from low-resolution images to refine high-resolution outputs through gradient descent.
-This process yields panoramas that are both structurally coherent and rich in detail.
-Empirical evaluations demonstrate that MSD outperforms baseline methods both quantitatively and qualitatively.
-Beyond static images, the module shows potential for video generation, which we aim to explore in future research.
+The Multi-Scale Diffusion is a versatile framework that enhances the generation of high-resolution panoramic images.
+By operating across multiple resolution levels, it uses information from lower-resolution images to guide the refinement of higher-resolution outputs through gradient descent optimization.
+This approach produces panoramas that maintain both global structural coherence and fine-scale detail.
+Our empirical evaluations demonstrate that MSD performs better than baseline methods in quantitative and qualitative assessments.
+Beyond static images, the model shows potential for video generation, which we aim to explore in future research.